soksofos/youtag/README.md

 # youtag

 #Description
-A 12 line python3 script for to search on a youtube video for tags.
+A 12 line python3 script that search on a youtube video for tags.

 #prerequisite
 1)install python3